JakobGSvendsen/PSGreenhouse/Readme.md

 We want to add a script that is called on boot to start our container in a screen shell (for easy connection)

-1. start nano
-sudo nano /home/pi/ghouse-init.sh
-1. paste content from ghouse-init.sh in this repo
-1. Save file
+1. Get the ghouse init file from repo sudo curl -fsSL https://raw.githubusercontent.com/JakobGSvendsen/PSGreenhouse/master/ghouse-init.sh -o /home/pi/ghouse-init.sh
 1. Set execute permissions
 sudo chmod 777 /home/pi/ghouse-init.sh